-Why Ex-Pro Bowl Linebacker Doesn’t Fear Patriots’ Offense ‘At All’
+NESN

 “Not at all,” Vilma said Friday on ESPN’s “Get Up!” when asked if he fears the Patriots’ offense.
 “I feared their offense when they had Aaron Hernandez, they had Rob Gronkowski, they had, on the outside, Randy Moss.
 I feared them because those tight ends were so special and dynamic, it was always a mismatch whether it was us as linebackers guarding them or safeties.
 They created those mismatches, and right now the Patriots don’t have that tight end to go to.
 They don’t have a Rob Gronkowski.
 They even had Ben Watson back in ’04 when he got drafted.
 Right now it’s Edelman, and that’s it.”

 The Patriots have received little from their tight ends thus far this season.
 Some of this might be due to injury, as Matt LaCosse reportedly has been dealing with a sprained MCL.
-Ryan Izzo does have a touchdown to his credit, but the second-year pro has been exposed in the blocking game, something New England never had to worry about when Gronkowski was in the mix.
+Ryan Izzo does have a touchdown to his name, but the second-year pro has been exposed in the blocking game, something New England never had to worry about when Gronkowski was in the mix.

-Help might be on the way in the former of Benjamin Watson, who the Patriots reportedly re-signed Monday after releasing him last week.
+Help might be on the way in the form of Benjamin Watson, who the Patriots reportedly re-signed Monday after releasing him last week.
 Watson seemingly will be an upgrade from LaCosse and Izzo, but what really can you expect from a soon-to-be-39-year-old who is coming off a season in which he only played four games?

 As such, it wouldn’t be shocking to see tight end remain an issue for New England as the season unfolds.